saurav935/Covid-19-vaccine-notifier/README.md

-Covid-19 vaccine-notifier periodically checks and sends email notifications for available slots for the next 7 days on CoWIN portal in a given area and age.
+Covid-19 vaccine-notifier periodically checks and notifies for available slots for the next 7 days on CoWIN portal in a given area and age.

 # Installing Python